SakshamVats/optimizedFibonacci/README.md

 - ✅ Tabulation
 - ✅ Optimized 3 Variable
 - ✅ Matrix Exponentiation
-- 🔜 Binet’s Formula
+- ✅ Binet’s Formula

 ## Benchmarking
-Each method will be timed to measure performance differences, helping to identify the most efficient algorithm.
+Each method is timed to measure performance differences, helping to identify the most efficient algorithm.
+Results are stored in results.json with proper formatting.

 ## Usage
 ### Prerequisites